-- 3. The County, at its sole discretion, may provide incentives or concessions for a residential development project that is eligible for a density bonus pursuant to Section 22.24.030.A (Density bonuses; calculation of bonuses) but where the applicant does not request a density bonus, providing the following findings can be made: - a.
+- 3. The County, at its sole discretion, may provide incentives or concessions for a housing development project that is eligible for a density bonus pursuant to Section 22.24.020.A (Density bonuses; calculation of bonuses) but where the applicant does not request a density bonus, providing the following findings can be made: - a.
 The project is a deed-restricted housing development that is affordable to very low or low income persons, or is any residential development project developed pursuant to the Housing Overlay Designation policies included in the Countywide Plan. - b.
 The incentive or concession is in compliance with the California Environmental Quality Act and will not be detrimental to the public interest, health, safety, convenience, or welfare of the County, or injurious to the property or improvements in the vicinity and zoning district in which the real property is located. - 4.
-Pursuant to Government Code Section 65915(p), an applicant for a residential development project that is eligible for a density bonus pursuant to Section 22.24.030.
-A may request that onsite vehicular parking ratios, inclusive of accessible and guest parking not exceed the following standards: - a.
+Pursuant to Government Code Section 65915(p), an applicant for a housing development project that is eligible for a density bonus pursuant to Section 22.24.020.A may request that onsite vehicular parking ratios, inclusive of accessible and guest parking not exceed the following standards: - a.
 For zero to one bedroom dwelling units: 1 onsite parking space. - b.
 For two to three bedroom dwelling units: 2 onsite parking spaces. - c.
 For four or more bedroom dwelling units: 2.5 onsite parking spaces. - d.
-Onsite parking may include tandem and uncovered parking - 5.
-An applicant for a residential development project that is eligible for a density bonus pursuant to Section 22.24.030.A and who requests a density bonus, incentives, or concessions may seek a waiver of development standards that have the effect of physically precluding the construction of the project with the density bonus or with the incentives or concessions permitted by this section. - C. Standards for affordable housing units.
-Affordable units that qualify a residential development project for a density bonus pursuant to this section shall conform to the provisions applicable to affordable housing units as established in Chapter 22.22.030.A through E (General Affordable Housing Standards), 22.22.110 (Decision and Findings), and 22.22.120 (Affordable Housing Post Approval), except: - 1.
-Rental prices shall be determined pursuant to Health and Safety Code Section 50053 and Section 6922, Title 25, California Code of Regulations, and the units shall be affordable for at least 30 years. - 2.
-Sales prices shall be determined pursuant to Health and Safety Code Section 50052.5 and Section 6924, Title 25, California Code of Regulations.
-Units affordable to very low and low income households shall be affordable for 30 years or as long as a period of time permitted by current law, and units affordable to moderate income households shall be affordable in perpetuity.
+Onsite parking may include tandem and uncovered parking